Home

 - Choose the optimum length of a transition curve

-- Optimization of wheel/rail geometries
+- Optimization of wheel and/or rail profiles

 -

-- Wave propagation in long trains with consideration taken to the topography of the track
+- Wave propagation in long trains with consideration taken to the topography of the track Example

-- Passing a turnout with consideration taken to the change of the rail profile through the curve
+- Passing a turnout with consideration taken to the change of the rail profile through the curve Example

 - Education and research